 The 2022 Atlas of Namibia (Atlas of Namibia Team, 2022) produced maps indicating the potential densities of archaeological sites in Namibia, by extrapolating the available data for all recorded archaeological sites.
 These maps were produced for archaeological sites dating back to the last 2,000 years (Figure 7-15), between 2,000 and 10,000 years ago (Figure 7-16), and 10,000 to 1.8 million years ago (Figure 7-17).
-Based on the extrapolated data, the EPL is located in an area where there could be a relatively moderate to low density of archaeological sites for all three timespans.
+Based on the extrapolated data, the EPL is located in an area where there could be a relatively moderate to high density of archaeological sites for all three timespans.
 However, based on the data provided in the 2022 Atlas of Namibia, no declared national heritage monuments or sites are present within or near the EPL (Figure 7-18).
-Similarly, no known rock art are present within the EPL.
-None of landowners asked, were aware of any such sites, nor any other objects or unmarked graves that may have heritage or archaeological significance.
-It is however very likely that there will be family cemeteries on some of the farms and a cemetery is present in Dordabis.
+Similarly, no known rock art is present within the EPL.
+None of landowners indicated the presence of sites, objects or unmarked graves that may have heritage or archaeological significance.
+A cemetery is located west of the Bahnhof settlement (-23.306917°; 17.181882°) within the EPL area (Figure 7-14 and Photo 7-20).
+It is suspected that some of the farms may have their own family cemeteries and or old graves.